processfeedback/docs.processfeedback.org/README.md

 #### 2. [How to discuss with students](https://docs.processfeedback.org/how-to-discuss-with-students)
 Explains how to submit an assignment so that a Writing Process Report is accessible to the teacher.

-## 📚 Integrating Process Feedback in a Course
+## 📚 Integrating in a Course

+The following are some ways to integrate in ...

 #### [Option 1: Students use Google Docs]()
 Explains how to submit an assignment so that a Writing Process Report is accessible to the teacher.